 Even with his love for Seattle and the passion for the plate of artwork, Chef Walczyk craved a little more--that sought after Bend lifestyle.
-His wife is a rare breed--a true Bendite--and they wanted to raise their son, Weston, in the mountains she called home.
+He wanted to raise his son, Weston, in the mountains.
 Now, they’re doing just that, spending time together outdoors and enjoying all of the recreation that comes with it.

 When he’s not with his son, Chef Walczyk is running Washington’s kitchen, dipping into Bend’s different tastes with his creative and mouth-watering menu.
 He warmly invites you to his kitchen, the place he crafts his work and scribbles his nightly specials.
 When you do make it up to Washington, don’t only say hi, but truly act like you are at his house by trying several dishes to taste the different cuisines, styles and flavors he’s learned and mastered over his culinary profession.
 Hey, why not sit at the Chef’s Counter and see the art in action?